Krakenar/business/README.md

 # 🐙 Krakenar by Logitar

-Krakenar is a tool suite aiming at handling non-business requirements, allowing developers to focus on real, business requirements.
+Krakenar is a tool suite aiming at handling non-business software requirements, allowing developers to focus on real, domain business requirements.

 ## Vision